SCOTCAT.COM

 Relevant Information:

+Aspidoras rochai is the type species for this genera.
 The Aspidoras genera differ from Corydoras by their different behaviour such as their swimming habits.
 The eyes are smaller, body smaller and a smaller head shape in Aspidoras compared with Corydoras.
 Aspidoras posses a duel fontanel bone structure in the skull whereas Corydoras have only the one larger fontanel.
+Lineage: All Aspidoras belong to Lineage 2 and when there is a revision they will stay as Aspidoras von Ihering, 1907 with the type species of A. rochai Ihering, 1907.
+As of the latest update (Dias et al 2024), Aspidoras rochai has been placed in Lineage 2 and has retained the genus name of Aspidoras.
 Aquarium Care: Aspidoras rochai is fairly uncommon in the hobby but as with all of this genus they are best kept in groups of six or more and are best housed with small fishes that are not aggressive.
 Provide a planted area in the tank for cover and include a soft substrate such as sand or small rounded gravel.
 Diet: Flake, tablet foods, small live and frozen foods.
-Remarks: Many species of Aspidoras are difficult to tell apart unless there is catchment information available.
-As far as can be ascertained this species has never been seen in the hobby.
+Remarks: As far as can be ascertained this species has never been seen in the hobby.
 (2012).
 The first specimen pictured is similar to the original description of several light rounded spots on operculum and flanks although R.von Ihering stated that he could not give a full description of the lecotype and the paralectotype owing to the damage to the dorsal and caudal fin which was completely missing as shown in the second image, which is the Lecotype.
-Further Remarks: All Aspidoras belong to Lineage 2 with the exception of A. pauciradiatus which will prove to be a Corydoras and if a revision is carried out will be Gastrodermus (Cope, 1878) and a member of Lineage 5 alongside members of the "elegans group".
+Many species of Aspidoras are difficult to tell apart unless there is area catchment information available.

 Common Name: